How to Stay Healthy on an Airplane

 Wash Your Hands

-This may seem like a common-sense approach to staying healthy, but you would be surprised at the number of people who do not wash their hands after using the restroom.
-Even if you haven't used the restroom, if you are prone to resting your head on your hands or touching your face a lot, you should make a habit of washing your hands regularly.
-Also wash your hands immediately before you eat or handle food or drink.
-The CDC recommends that people should wash their hands for at least 20 seconds in order to prevent infection.
-If you're tired of singing the Alphabet Song or Happy Birthday (twice) to get the timing right, try "Frére Jacques."
-Or sing the chorus of one of these songs: Dolly Parton's "Jolene," Beyoncé's "Love on Top," Lizzo's "Truth Hurts" or Prince's "Raspberry Beret."
+This may seem like common sense, but you'd be surprised how many people don't wash their hands after using the restroom.
+Even if you haven't used the bathroom, if you are prone to resting your head on your hands or touching your face a lot, you should make a habit of washing your hands regularly.
+It’s also a good idea to wash your hands immediately before you eat or handle food or drink.

-Carry Travel Sized Antibacterial Hand Cleanser or Wipes
+Carry Travel-Size Antibacterial Hand Cleanser or Wipes

 Wipe Down Your Tray and Armrests